 What could be more fun than hiking, picnicking and splashing around with the family in cold streams in the Great Smoky Mountains?
-Grab this 3-day warm-weather trip, pack up the kids and head for Western North Carolina.
+Grab this three-day warm-weather trip, pack up the kids and head for western North Carolina.

 Day 1: Franklin and Cherokee

 Spend the morning in Franklin mining for rubies, emeralds and sapphires.
 Bring a plastic bag to carry your treasures home or have your stones set by one of the local gemologists.
 The area is rich in minerals, and you can learn more about them and precious stones at the Franklin Gem & Mineral Museum located in a circa 1850 jailhouse.

 Afterward, enjoy a relaxing lunch at Gazebo Creekside Café, or pick up sandwiches and all the fixings from Fat Buddies Ribs & BBQ and stop along U.S. Highway 441 for a picnic lunch on your way to Cherokee.